-How must we explain the failure of Austria and Ger-
+How must we explain the failure of Austria and Germany to agree to mediation at the same time?

 Why did Russia mobilize?
-Was this directed against
+Was this directed against Germany?

-After Austria's declaration of war on Serbia, why was
+After Austria's declaration of war on Serbia, why was it impossible to avoid a general conflict?